badboy/fnordig.de/_posts/2021-09-17-glean-geckoview.md

   tags:
     - mozilla
     - rust
+  synopsis: |
+    It took us several more weeks to put everything into place, but we're finally shipping the Rust parts of the Glean Android SDK with GeckoView and consume that in Android Components
 ---

 (“This Week in Glean” is a series of blog posts that the Glean Team at Mozilla is using to try to communicate better about our work.
 They could be release notes, documentation, hopes, dreams, or whatever: so long as it is inspired by Glean.)